 The day started at Hoffellsjökull, one of the many glaciers in Southeastern Iceland, part of the Vatnajökull National Park.
 There is a trail that leads to a point from which you can see the whole glacier, including many elements from the slipping zone and terminus, like the tongue and the moraine.
 The lake has continuously developed in the last tens of years, and is a clear proof of the present global climate changes and global warming process, that so many ignore.

 The second stop: Jökulsárlón, a glacier lagoon filled with icebergs, considered as one of the natural wonders of Iceland.
 Located right next to the main road and the ocean, it is a popular tourist spot, and once you’ll see the area, you will immediately understand why.
 There are no words to describe this place.
-Thanks to its beauty, it has been featured in multiple Hollywood movies, such as two James Bond movies and Batman Begins.
+Thanks to its beauty, it has been featured in multiple Hollywood blockbusters, such as James Bond: A View to a Kill (1985), James Bond: Die Another Day (2002) and Batman Begins (2005).
 There’s also a spectacular small black sand beach nearby, with large ice chunks.

 And the day wasn’t over yet.
 In Skaftafell National Park, there is a waterfall like no other else, surrounded by tall dark lava columns.
 Its name is Svartifoss (Black Falls), and can be reached after an easy hike of 20-30 minutes.
 The paths that take you to it are well maintained and delimited.
 Although the waterfall is neither that tall, nor that large, the hexagonal basalt formations are incredible.
 If you want to take a closer look at them, similar columns can be found next to the Ring Road, not far from this waterfall, at a place called Dverghamrar (The Dwarf Cliffs).